 This summary does not use the term "recipient".
-Instead for the general reader it uses PHA.
+Instead for the general reader it uses either PHA or jurisdiction.

-Residents and advocates should be aware that HUD and PHAs will often use the term "recipient".
+However, residents and advocates should be aware that HUD, PHAs, and jurisdictions will often use the term "recipient".

-As with the current rule, the proposed rule uses the term "recipient".
+As with the current rule, the proposed rule uses the term "recipient" throughout.

-A recipient is any entity that receives funds directly from HUD, such as a PHA that receives public housing capital and operating funds.

-Other types of "recipients" include states, counties, and cities that directly receive CDBG, HOME, and other HUD funds.
+A recipient is any entity that receives funds directly from HUD, such as a PHA receiving public housing capital and operating funds, or states, counties, or cities receiving CDBG, HOME, and other funds awarded through Notices of Funding Availability (NOFAs).
+Nonprofits also sometimes receive HUD funds directly through NOFAs.